-Great War Theatre is a collaborative community research project investigating plays about the war written and performed between 1914 and 1918 across England, Scotland and Wales.
+Great War Theatre is led by Dr Helen Brooks of the University of Kent.
+It is a collaborative community research project investigating plays about the First World War written and performed between 1914 and 1918 across England, Scotland and Wales.
 These plays, their production histories, and contemporary responses to them, offer a unique and hitherto unexplored insight into contemporary experiences of, and attitudes towards the war.

 Between the end of August 1914 and the end of December 1918, 2,996 new plays were written and licensed for performance.
 Over a quarter of these dealt directly with the war.
-Most however have been long forgotten and are only available as card-catalogued manuscripts at the British Library, searchable solely by title.
+Most however have been long forgotten and are only available as manuscripts at the British Library, searchable solely by title in a card-catalogue.

-The Great War Theatre project was co-designed by Brooks and 17 of the original 2016 volunteers.
+The Great War Theatre project was co-designed by Brooks with 17 of the original 2016 volunteers.
 It aims to generate new insights into the Great War through analysing the content, production, and reception of war-plays and considering this in relation to the wider context of the conflict.
-With a national spread of plays being examined, the project aims to shed new light on local, regional and temporal, as well as national, experiences of the war.
-Two central and interlinking questions, reflecting the interests of the community members and Brooks, underpin this research:
+With a national spread of plays being examined, the project sheds new light on local, regional and temporal, as well as national, experiences of the war.
+Two central and interlinking questions, reflecting the interests of the volunteers and Brooks, underpin this research:

 - How did new war-plays respond to and represent the conflict?